gospel306/gospel306/README.md

 ---

 🌱 I studied and graduated from ssafy. <br/>
-Now I am a student developer studying in 42Seoul.<br/>
+Then I studied in 42Seoul.<br/>
-Also I work for a company as a backend developer.
+Also I work for a company as a backend developer.<br/>

 ---